nilslockean/sparklines-for-wordpress/README.md

 # Sparklines for WordPress
 Sparklines is a WordPress Plugin to enable inline charts powered by the Spark font by After the Flood.

+## Installation
+Download the ZIP using the green button on this page and go to _Plugins_ > _Add New_ > _Upload Plugin_ in your WordPress admin panel.
+Upload the ZIP file and you're good to go!

+The plugin will soon be available in the official plugin repository.
+Hopefully. :)

 ## Using the shortcode
 The plugin provides you with a `[spark]` shortcode that takes some input and generates the appropriate HTML and enqueues the stylesheet.